 Yes, it’s true.
-But it wasn’t personal and it wasn’t performance-based.
+But it wasn’t personal and it wasn’t performance-based either.

 Joining the new company meant taking a bit of a pay cut with no opportunity for a year-end bonus — something that allowed me to build a considerable savings after two years at Goldman.
 But it was ok.
 I was happy to do it and eager to see what lay ahead.

 The new job was fun, flexible and fast.
 We had fun on AND off the job, my hours were flexible with a good amount of time spent working from home, and I forged friendships fast.
-We traveled to conferences in exotic places as far away as Monte Carlo and as close as Boca Raton, Florida.
+We traveled to conferences in exotic places as far away as Monte Carlo and as close to home as Boca Raton.

 My boss was an entrepreneur who dabbled in many different ventures.
 The one that generated the most revenue was in financial securities lending.
 He branched out into the media world in 2008 and was operating in the red by the following year.
 In May 2009 I was reduced to half-time.
 The adjusted salary meant I had to scale back on my lifestyle a bit but it also freed me up to explore other passions.
-The change wound up being a very liberating one and around that time, me and my husband Jason began talking about starting a family.
+The change wound up being a very liberating one and around that time, we began talking about starting a family.

 I stopped taking the pill in late September.
 By November I was pregnant.
 The following month I got my first pay check in the mail rather than direct deposit.
-I remember Jason telling me it was a sign that I would be let go.
+I remember my husband telling me it was a sign that I would be let go.
 I told him he was crazy.
-By January I was indirectly informed by a colleague and friend that my job with the production company, along with dozens of others, had been terminated.
+In January I was indirectly informed that my job with the production company, along with dozens of others, had been terminated.
 Jason was not crazy after all.
 He knew exactly what he was talking about.